Here is a list of common items you will want to bring to campus:

 All residence halls are furnished with twin XL sized beds for each resident.
 Twin XL sheets are required.

 Washington, Roosevelt, and Eisenhower Halls in Beatrice have one two-drawer dresser, two desks, and two twin XL beds in each bedroom.
 The living rooms include a couch and a loveseat.
 The kitchen includes either a table and chairs or a bar and barstools, depending on layout.
 Kitchen appliances include a refrigerator, stove, and dishwasher.

-Homestead Hall (Beatrice) and Prairie Hall (Milford) are furnished with a couch, two chairs, a coffee table, and an end table in the living room space.
+Homestead Hall (Beatrice) and Prairie and Meadow Halls (Milford) are furnished with a couch, two chairs, a coffee table, and an end table in the living room space.
 The kitchenette features a sink, microwave, and a small refrigerator.
 Bedrooms provide a twin XL bed, desk and a two-drawer dresser for each student.

 Pioneer Hall (Milford) has one desk and two twin XL beds in each bedroom.
 The living rooms are furnished with a couch, chair, coffee table and an end table.
 The kitchen is furnished with a table and chairs.
 Kitchen appliances include a stove and a refrigerator.
 Pioneer Hall will only be available as overflow if both Prairie and Meadow Halls are full.